RenanGreca/MovieQuiz/readme.txt

 v1.1 of this app was sent to Apple for review on 2015-05-12.

 v1.2 of this app was sent to Apple for review on 2015-07-20.

+v1.3 of this app was sent to Apple for review on 2015-10-22.

 ©2015 Renan Greca